TO FARO & TAVIRA

 Stretching for more than 50km along the coast (from Tavira in the east to Ancao in the west), the Ria Formosa can be a terrific spot for birds in autumn.
 This linear natural park safeguards almost the entire Formosa estuary and comprises a narrow strip of land separated from the sea by a barrier of protective sand dunes, behind which lies a labyrinth of lagoons and sandy islands, mudflats, marshes and canals.
 Greater Flamingo, Black-winged Stilt and Kentish Plover find a home here, along with Audouin’s, Slender-billed and Yellow-legged Gulls.
 Belts of fringing scrub and pine harbour Sardinian Warblers and endemic Iberian Magpies, and more or less any patch of coastal scrub might conceal passage migrants such as Whinchat, Common Redstart and Pied Flycatcher.
 We've often been lucky to find Bluethroat here in autumn, too.

-North of the Algarve, the undulating steppe grasslands of Portugal’s superb Alentejo region are the westernmost extension of Spain’s Extremadura province.
+North of the Algarve, the undulating steppe grasslands of Portugal’s superb Alentejo region represent the westernmost extension of Spain’s Extremadura province.
 This sparsely populated plain is a major stronghold for Great and Little Bustards, although the post-breeding flocks of both species can sometimes be tricky to find amidst the seemingly endless fields!
-White Storks breed in big numbers in the peaceful Alentejo - in places, it seems just about every roadside telegraph pole is adorned with a nest - and Southern Grey Shrikes perch boldly on roadside wires.
-We’ll listen out for the tell-tale ‘chuckling’ of Black-bellied Sandgrouse as they scud rapidly over the autumnal grasslands and it is here that we have our best chances of finding Calandra and Thekla Larks, Lesser Kestrel and the scarce Black-winged Kite.
+White Storks breed in big numbers in the peaceful Alentejo - in places, it seems just about every roadside telegraph pole is adorned with a nest - and Iberian Grey Shrikes perch up boldly on roadside wires.
+We’ll listen out for the tell-tale ‘chuckling’ of Black-bellied Sandgrouse as they scud rapidly over the autumnal grasslands and it is here that we have our best chances of finding Calandra and Thekla Larks, and the scarce Black-winged Kite.
 Two further nights Tavira

 Days 4 - 7